 Many practices think implementing a patient portal is all they need to do to improve patient workflows or patient engagement, but you end up with a failed patient engagement strategies and confusion on how everything went wrong.

-After all, your legacy technology vendor said all you needed was a patient portal to drive your patient engagement strategy, right?
+After all, your legacy technology vendor said all you needed was a patient portal to drive your patient engagement strategies, right?

-The key to a successful patient engagement strategy is selecting and customizing 4 key technology components:
+The key to a successful patient engagement strategies is selecting and customizing 4 key technology components:

 - patient portal

 - patient workflow kiosks

 - patient payments